dwavesystems/dwave-ocean-sdk/docs/examples/multi_gate.rst

-Configure a quantum computer as a sampler using both the :class:`~dwave.system.composites.EmbeddingComposite` class, for standard embedding, and the :class:`~dwave.system.samplers.DWaveCliqueSampler` class, for clique embedding.
+Configure a quantum computer as a sampler using both the :class:`~dwave.system.composites.EmbeddingComposite` composed sampler, for standard embedding, and the :class:`~dwave.system.samplers.DWaveCliqueSampler` composed sampler, for clique embedding.

 .. include:: min_vertex.rst
    :start-after: default-config-start-marker